-While the housing market on a national scale has seen prices decline since mid-2022 amid high interest rates, experts are noting that a sudden and abrupt housing market crash is unlikely, based on current market conditions.
+While the housing market on a national scale has seen prices decline since the all-time highs of mid-2022 amid high interest rates, experts are noting that a sudden and abrupt housing market crash is unlikely, based on current market conditions.

 Housing demand and supply, mortgage interest rates and unemployment all play roles in how the real estate market fares.
-Currently they indicate a period of decline in some markets and growth in others, and a decline in transactions overall — but certainly not as significant a decline as seen in the housing market crash of 2008-2009.
+Currently they indicate a period of decline in some markets and growth in others, and a decline in transactions compared to recent years overall — but certainly not as significant a decline as seen in the housing market crash of 2008-2009.

-A recession would put stress on the housing market, and the failure of two regional banks in March — first Silicon Bank, then First Signature Bank — show that one may come sooner rather than later.
+A recession would put stress on the housing market, and experts predict one in the near future.
 To avoid rippling impacts in housing, there may be a tightening of mortgage lending practices, but homeowners with existing mortgages are still considered stable, and many of them remain uninterested in leaving their homes in the near future.

 Here’s what you should know about the housing market now and the indicators that can show if we’re headed for a crash:

 — Prices can decline without a crash.

 — What’s different from the 2008 housing market crash?

 — Should I be concerned about bank and lender insolvency?